kaushiknsanji/Books_Library_App/README.md

 * Assisted Search Implementation with `SearchView`.
 * Used `RecyclerView` in place of `ListView` and `GridView` for its advantages in performance and easy placeholders for custom item decoration.
-* Custom `RecyclerView.ItemDecoration` for decorating each of the items in List/Grid with the Book shelf decoration.
+* Custom [RecyclerView.ItemDecoration](https://github.com/kaushiknsanji/Books_Library_App/blob/0c15b06877ca29523a588b67f30431f4acfaed37/app/src/main/java/com/example/kaushiknsanji/bookslibrary/adapterviews/RecyclerViewFragment.java#L362-L445) for decorating each of the items in List/Grid with the Book shelf decoration.
-* Explored `FragmentStatePagerAdapter` that displays the Fragments \(retaining their state\) for the `ViewPager`.
+* Explored [FragmentStatePagerAdapter](/app/src/main/java/com/example/kaushiknsanji/bookslibrary/adapters/DisplayPagerAdapter.java) that displays the Fragments \(retaining their state\) for the `ViewPager`.
 * Implemented `android.support.v7.preference.Preference` Preferences for the Settings.
 * No external libraries are used for communicating with the REST API and also for loading the images. `AsyncTaskLoader` has been used for downloading the data and images in the background thread.
+Images are downloaded using a Headless [Fragment](/app/src/main/java/com/example/kaushiknsanji/bookslibrary/workers/ImageDownloader.java).
+* Developed [BitmapImageCache](/app/src/main/java/com/example/kaushiknsanji/bookslibrary/cache/BitmapImageCache.java) utility that uses `android.util.LruCache` to cache the recent Bitmap Images downloaded.
 * Most layouts are designed using `ConstraintLayout` to flatten the layout hierachy as far as possible.
 * Indeterminate progress bar is implemented with animation-list / AnimationDrawable.
-* Spannables for decorating `TextViews` - [TextAppearanceUtility](/app/src/main/java/com/example/kaushiknsanji/bookslibrary/utils/TextAppearanceUtility.java) with strikethrough, image within text, selective text coloring and relative text resize.
+* [TextAppearanceUtility](/app/src/main/java/com/example/kaushiknsanji/bookslibrary/utils/TextAppearanceUtility.java) for decorating `TextViews` using Spannables, for strikethrough, image within text, selective text coloring and relative text resize.
 * Custom Fonts for `TextViews`.
 * `CardView` for displaying the information of a Book.